daffaadra/Portofolio/University Projects/R/0_Readme.md

 # File Descriptions
 Files in this folder are codes in R format.
 These codes were made as part of projects throughout my year studying at Universitas Indonesia under Statistics major, Department of Mathematics.
 ## ARIMA Forecasting
-This project uses ARIMA model to forecast future values of a stock security.
+This project uses ARIMA model to forecast future values of Jakarta Province's Ozon Pollutant.
 Steps involved in the project are:
 1. Stationary testing
 2. Model Specification
 3. Model Diagnostic